Build and manage assessments in Compliance Manager

 From your Assessments page, select Add assessment to begin the assessment creation wizard.

 On the Base template screen, select Select template to choose the template for your assessment.

 On the flyout pane, choose the template for the regulation or certification on which to base the assessment.
 The list of templates divided into included and premium categories (get details).
 The Activated/Licensed templates counter at the top of the flyout pane shows you how may templates you're using out of the total number available or your organization to use (learn more.)
 Select the radio button next to your chosen template, then select Save.
 You'll return to your Base template screen where you can review template details, then continue by selecting Next.

 Product, name, and group: Set these properties to identify your assessment, choose which product it will be evaluating, and assign it to a group.

 - Product: Select the product you want your assessment to apply to.
-If you are using a Microsoft template, such as one designed for Microsoft 365, this field will be populated for you to indicate the appropriate product and cannot be changed.
+If you're using a Microsoft template, such as one designed for Microsoft 365, this field will be populated for you to indicate the appropriate product and can't be changed.
 If you're using a universal template, select whether you're creating this assessment for a new product or a custom product you have already defined in Compliance Manager.
 If you choose a new product, enter its name.
-Note that you cannot select a pre-defined Microsoft product when using a universal template.
+You can't select a pre-defined Microsoft product when using a universal template.

 - Assessment name: Enter a name for your assessment in the Assessment name field.
 Assessment names must be unique within groups.
 If the name of your assessment matches the name of another assessment in any given group, you'll receive an error asking you to create a different name.